prat24/gayabh/README.md

 ## Gradient Ascent Yield Assisted Basin Hopping

 Our goal was not to surpass modern techniques but rather provide a minor tweak and improvement in BH's performace based on an intuitive insight.
-The idea is to **bias the random hops towards the direction of steepest ascent** (the negative gradient direction) instead of purely random jumps.
+The idea is to **bias the random hops towards the direction of steepest ascent** instead of purely random jumps.

 In effect, we “blend” a gradient-based move with a random jump.
 More formally this can be described as: